DimitriosLavd/Football_Match_Result_Prediction_with_Machine_Learning/README.md

 ### Data Sources

-The raw data for this project was found in the following websites
+The raw data for this project was found in the following websites and book:

 - [FootyStats](https://footystats.org/)